Annie Lennox: 1995–2000: Medusa and return to Eurythmics

-2003–2007: Bare and work in Africa
+2003–2007: Bare and Eurythmics return

 In 2003, Lennox released her third solo album, Bare.
-The album peaked at No. 3 in the UK, No. 10 in Australia, and No. 4 in the US – her highest-charting album in the US to date.
+The album peaked at No. 3 in the UK, No. 10 in Australia, and No. 4 in the US—her highest-charting album in the US to date.
 She embarked on her first tour as a solo artist to promote the album.
-The tour, simply titled Solo Tour, pre-dated the release of the album and visited both the US and Europe, with only a two-night stop in the UK at Saddler's Wells Theatre in London.
+The tour, simply titled Solo Tour, pre-dated the release of the album and visited both the US and Europe, with only a two-night stop in the UK at Sadler's Wells Theatre in London.
 The album has been certified Gold in both the UK and the US and was nominated for Best Pop Album at the 46th Grammy Awards.
 The album was released with a DVD which included interviews and acoustic versions of songs by Lennox.

 In 2004, Lennox won the Academy Award for Best Song for "Into the West" from the film The Lord of the Rings: The Return of the King, which she co-wrote with screenwriter Fran Walsh and composer Howard Shore.
 Lennox performed the song live at the 76th Academy Awards.
 The song also won a Grammy award and a Golden Globe award.
 She had previously recorded "Use Well the Days" for the movie, which incorporates a number of quotations from Tolkien in its lyrics.
 This features on a bonus DVD included with the "special edition" of the movie's soundtrack CD.
 In mid-2004, Lennox embarked on an extensive North American tour with Sting.
-In July 2005, Lennox performed at Live 8 in Hyde Park, London, along with Madonna, Sting, and other popular musicians.
+In July 2005, Lennox performed at Live 8 in Hyde Park, London, along with Madonna, Sting and other popular musicians.

 In 2005, Lennox and Stewart collaborated on two new songs for their Eurythmics compilation album, Ultimate Collection, of which "I've Got a Life" was released as a single in October 2005.
 The promotional video for the song features Lennox and Stewart performing in the present day, with images of past Eurythmics videos playing on television screens behind them.
-The single peaked at number fourteen in the UK Singles Chart and was a number-one US Dance hit.
+The single peaked at number fourteen in the UK Singles Chart and was a number-one US dance hit.
 On 14 November 2005, Sony BMG repackaged and released Eurythmics' back catalogue as 2005 Deluxe Edition Reissues.
 Lennox also collaborated with Herbie Hancock doing the song "Hush, Hush, Hush" on his collaboration album, Possibilities in August 2005.